raulG91/caixabank-backend-py-bankingapp/README.md

 - Docker Configuration:

-    - The provided docker-compose.yml file will set up the necessary environment.
+    - The provided `docker-compose.yml` file will set up the necessary environment.
     - Ensure your application runs inside a Docker container and is exposed on port 3000 for API interactions during testing.
-    - Dockerfile Setup: Write a Dockerfile to build and run your Flask application, ensuring compatibility with the provided docker-compose.yml.
+    - Dockerfile Setup: Write a `Dockerfile` to build and run your Flask application, ensuring compatibility with the provided `docker-compose.yml`.

 - Database Requirements: The database must include the following tables: